Revisiting the de Rham-Witt complex: Introduction

 Given an arbitrary Dieudonn\'{e} complex $M^{\ast}$, we will construct a new (generally much larger) Dieudonn\'{e} complex $\WSaturate( M^{\ast} )$, which we call the {\it completed saturation} of $M^{\ast}$.
-This is a combination of two simpler constructions: a saturation process which produces a Dieudonn\'e complex with an additional \emph{Verschiebung} operator $V$, and a completion process which ensures completeness with respect to $V$.
-When $M^{\ast}$ is of Cartier type, we will show that this procedure does not change the cohomology of $M^{\ast} / pM^{\ast}$ (Theorem~\ref{theo60}).
+This is a combination of two simpler constructions: a saturation process which produces a Dieudonn\'e complex with an additional \emph{Verschiebung} operator $V$, and a second procedure which enforces (loosely speaking) completeness with respect to $V$.
+We show that the completed saturation construction (while difficult to control in general) is especially well-behaved for Dieudonn\'e complexes of Cartier type.

+\begin{theorem}[See Theorem~\ref{theo60} and Proposition~\ref{prop18}] Let $M^{\ast}$ be a Dieudonn\'{e} complex.
+If $M^{\ast}$ is of Cartier type, the map $M^{\ast} \to \W \mathrm{Sat}(M^{\ast})$ induces an isomorphism on cohomology with modulo $p$ coefficients (that is, it becomes a quasi-isomorphism after reducing modulo $p$). \end{theorem}